jpetays/UnityCSharpSDK-Example/README.md

 To add TelemetryDeck to your project, please visit the [TelemetryDeck Unity C# SDK](https://github.com/conath/TelemetryClient-for-UnityCSharp/) repository.

+This repository is updated to UNITY 2022.3 and has its dependencies trimmed down to minimum.

 ## Dependencies

 Please see the [README of the TelemetryDeck Unity C# SDK](https://github.com/TelemetryDeck/UnityCSharpSDK).